Every Marvel Movie Not In The MCU, Ranked Worst To Best

 2. Spider-Man 2

-After an experiment grafts four artificially intelligent metal arms to his body, and his mind is corrupted by their programming, he becomes a dastardly villain.
+After an experiment grafts four artificially intelligent metal arms to his body, and his mind is corrupted by their programming, Otto Octavius becomes a dastardly villain.
 Only Spider-Man can stop him from menacing New York City.
 Things are complicated when Peter Parker's friend Harry Osborn hires Doc Ock to kill Spider-Man as revenge for the death of his father Norman in the previous film.

 More than the original, "Spider-Man 2" set the standard by which all future superhero comic book films would be judged.
 Molina's sly, devilish Doctor Octopus became a blueprint for later villains — the baddie with a misguided quest.
 Raimi's direction, amped up from the prior film, proved comic book films could embrace a little scariness.
-Even noted critic Roger Ebert, notoriously hard on comic book films of the day, gave the film four stars, saying simply, "this is what a superhero movie should be."
+Even noted critic Roger Ebert, notoriously hard on comic book films of the day, gave the film four stars, saying simply, "This is what a superhero movie should be."

 1. Logan